-The area has one major polymetallic metal mine, Myra Falls (Trafigura Mining Group, Trafigura Group Pte.
-Ltd.), one coal mine on care and maintenance, Quinsam (Quinsam Coal Corporation), and numerous industrial minerals and aggregate operations.
+The area has one major polymetallic metal mine, Myra Falls (Myra Falls Mine Ltd., Trafigura Mining Group), one coal mine on care and maintenance, Quinsam (Quinsam Coal Corporation), and numerous industrial minerals and aggregate operations.
 Having been on care and maintenance since 2015, Nyrstar prepared to return Myra Falls to production in 2017 and produced some concentrate in 2018.
-Operations were suspended in 2018 for compliance reasons but restarted in April 2019 and continued through 2021.
+Operations were suspended in 2018 for compliance reasons but restarted in April 2019 and have continued.
 The Quinsam mine, on care and maintenance since 2016, had returned to production in 2017, after being purchased by ERP Compliant Fuels LLC, and produced about 200,000 t in 2018.
-However, the mine was placed on care and maintenance again in May 2019 and remained so through 2021.
+However, the mine was placed on care and maintenance again in May 2019 and remained so through 2022.

-Mine site exploration at Myra Falls, which began late in 2017, continued in 2018 through 2021.
-Privateer Gold Ltd. continued a significant exploration program at Zeballos, as did Northisle Copper and Gold Inc. on northern Vancouver Island.
+Mine site exploration at Myra Falls has continued since 2017.
+Northisle Copper and Gold Inc. was active on northern Vancouver Island.
 More than 30 other exploration projects were tracked, mainly grass roots or early stage and small scale.

 Estimates for exploration expenditures, drilling programs, and other metrics were captured in the British Columbia Mineral and Coal Exploration Survey, a joint initiative of the Province of British Columbia Ministry of Energy, Mines and Low Carbon Innovation, the Association for Mineral Exploration in British Columbia, and EY LLP.
-For the Southwest Region, exploration expenditures were estimated at \$8.0 million and exploration drilling was estimated at approximately 40,400 m (Clarke et al., 2022; EY LLP, 2022).
+For the Southwest Region, exploration expenditures were estimated at \$10.8 million and exploration drilling was estimated at approximately 28,570 m (Clarke et al., 2023; EY LLP, 2023).